The stock images that you use in your marketing videos determine its success.

 But here’s the deal: if you’re short on time and don’t want to search through various stock imagery sites, use PlayPlay to create your videos.

-PlayPlay's online video maker has Getty Images directly integrated into the platform.
+PlayPlay's online video creation platform has Getty Images directly integrated into the platform.
 With the highest quality library of royalty-free stock images, videos and animations at your fingertips, you can create awesome videos in no time.